Wolfgang Schwarz

 Week 3: Accessibility

 Adding an accessibility relation to possible-worlds models.
-Properties of the accessibility relation and corresponding logical systems.
+Properties of the accessibility relation and corresponding axioms.

 Week 4: Models and Proofs